Workers Compensation Laws in Missouri

 - If treatment has been authorized and paid for by the work comp carrier, you have either 2 years from the date of injury, or 1 year from the date of the last medical payment by the workers’ compensation carrier, whichever is longer, to file a formal claim with the Division of Workers Compensation.

 - If the employer/insurer forgets to file a report of injury with the Division of Workers Compensation, you then have 3 years to file a claim.

-Another example, if you were injured July 10, 2010 and then the report of injury was filed.
-If the last payment by the workers compensation carrier to an authorized treating doctor was July 1, 2011, then in this situation you had until July 10, 2012 to file a formal claim.
-If the employer/insurer forgets to file by July 10, 2012, then the only way to get your claim reinstated is if the workers compensation carrier authorizes and pays for a recent doctor visit, even in 2013, because of continued pain or for another reason.
+Another example, if you were injured on July 10, 2010, and then the report of injury was filed.
+If the last payment by the workers’ compensation carrier to an authorized treating doctor was July 1, 2011, then in this situation you had until July 10, 2012, to file a formal claim.
+If the employee fails to file a formal claim for compensation by July 10, 2012, then the only way to get your claim reinstated is if the workers’ compensation carrier authorizes and pays for a recent doctor visit, even in 2013, because of continued pain or for another reason.
 If so, then you have 1 year to file your claim.